amrityasingh/Automated-Facebook-Gmail-Login-/README.md

 # Automated-Facebook-Gmail-Login-
-This is a python script that uses selenium for Automated Facebook/Gmail login
+A python script that uses selenium for Automated Facebook/Gmail login